jajamoa/MAS.863/content/post/week3.md

 group assignment:</br>

-- [ ] compare the performance and development workflows for other architectures
+- [ ] compare the performance and development workflows for other architectures (I was on waitlist this week, so I didn't attend the group assignment)